ramoya13/Javascript/JavaScript Fundamentals.md

 ## <script>
-  Can be used to insert javascript into html documents Complex scripts reside outside html
+  Can be used to insert javascript into html documents Complex scripts reside outside html in .js files
   <script>
     alert('Hello, World');
   </script>